 The rate of subsidence on the Ventucopa station was 0 inches over the same period.
-Because neither station showed a rate of subsidence over 2 inches per year, the Basin does not have an undesirable condition for land subsidence.
+Because neither station showed a rate of subsidence over 2 inches per year, the Basin does not currently meet the requirements for an undesirable condition for land subsidence.